Playboy Mansion: History

-Initially coterminous with the main bedroom and bathroom, Hefner's personal suite retained the Queen Anne style furniture and floridly verdant color schemes effectuated by Anne Statham during much of his "bicoastal" period; however, it was gradually redecorated in a more masculine style and had been outfitted with large CRT projector televisions (alongside the customary array of secondary televisions and advanced video and stereo equipment) by early 1975.
-A finished attic added thousands of square feet of personal office and storage space in the half-decade thereafter, culminating in the addition of an extensive and painstakingly developed carved-oak decor in the office and bedroom installed circa 1980.
+Initially coterminous with the main bedroom and bathroom, Hefner's personal suite retained the Queen Anne style furniture and verdant color schemes effectuated by Anne Statham during much of his "bicoastal" period; however, it was gradually redecorated in a more masculine style and had been outfitted with large CRT projector televisions (alongside the customary array of secondary televisions and advanced video and stereo equipment) by early 1975.
+A finished attic added thousands of square feet of personal office and storage space in the half-decade thereafter, culminating in the addition of a carved-oak decor in the office and bedroom installed circa 1980.
 Otherwise, the mansion proper was maintained in its original Gothic Revival furnishings for the most part.
-The pipe organ was extensively restored in the last decade.
+The pipe organ was restored in the last decade.
 These features and others have been shown on television.